-This topic Includes the visual neuroscience behind lighting or display designs, visualizing lighting on displays, integrated lighting needs and strategies for healthcare application, and the understanding and optimizing productivity of horticulture through lighting impact.
+This topic Includes the visual neuroscience behind lighting or display designs, the visualization of lighting on displays, integrated lighting needs and strategies for health-care applications, and understanding and optimizing the productivity of horticulture through the impact of lighting.

-Color-Changing and CCT-Tunable Luminaires
+Color-Changing and/or CCT-Tunable Luminaires

-This topic includes the strategy and algorithm for color-changing or CCT-tuning applications or case studies of such luminaires, control systems for color tunable products, and photometric testing of color-tunable luminaires.
+This topic includes the strategy and algorithm for color-changing and CCT-tuning applications or case studies of such luminaires, control systems for color tunable products, and photometric testing of color-tunable luminaires.